Clinical Team

 LPC Associate, Supervised by Dena Roberts, LPC-S

-He works with couples, individuals, and families, and is currently accepting new clients.
+Scott is currently accepting new clients.

 Graduate Student Intern